ToKe79/retroarch-kodi-addon-LibreELEC/README.md

-# RetroArch KODI addon for LibreELEC / S905.arm builds
+# RetroArch KODI add-on for LibreELEC / S905.arm builds
-This script creates KODI addon from Lakka sources for S905 devices.
+This script creates KODI add-on from Lakka sources for S905 devices.

 # Usage
 Go to the folder, where you keep source code, e.g. if `src` folder in your home folder, then: